-The soil must not be highly expansive.
+The soil must not be a highly expansive type.
 Expansive soils can expand when they become saturated with water, causing the home to shift and become unleveled.
-If soils are expansive, contact a registered engineer or registered architect to assist with the design of the foundation system.
+If soils are expansive, contact a registered engineer, or registered architect to assist with the design of the foundation system.